 There are regular changes to the baggage policy of many budget airlines.
 The biggest of the bunch Ryanair has recently increased their fees.
 Therefore even if you are a relatively frequent traveller, it’s always a smart idea to double check the current regulations before your flight.

-If you’re on a big trip around Europe, baggage fees will most likely be your worst enemy and there may be cases when they come to more than the flight itself if you have a large backpack.
+When considering what to take backpacking around the world, baggage fees are something you need to factor in if you are planning to fly a lot.
+On budget airlines, they will be your worst enemy and there may be cases when they come to more than the flight itself if you have a large backpack.
 Consider packing as light as possible and just doing laundry more regularly (there are launderettes everywhere!).